 Established to honor the involvement, dedication and leadership of John and Marilyn Keane in supporting Harvard Kennedy School students.

-This partial tuition fellowship supports MPP students who plan to work in international institutions or US institutions that work within areas of international affairs.
+For MPP students who are graduates of Harvard College and intend to work in U.S. or international institutions that focus on different areas of international affairs.

 This fellowship is awarded to MPP students who demonstrate exceptional academic ability and professional distinction, as defined by the Admissions Committee and the Financial Aid Committee.
-A three year commitment to public service in the State of Maine following graduation is required.
+A three year commitment to public service following graduation is required.
 If the three-year commitment is not met, recipients must repay the fellowship.